Set up LAMP (Linux, Apache, MySQL, PHP) in Ubuntu Linux

 After restarting the Apache web server, confirm the apache2 service status using the systemctl command.

-Now that all your services are running create a PHP test script to confirm that Apache is able to handle and process requests for PHP files on path /var/www/<DOMAIN_NAME>/.
+Now that all your services are running create a PHP test script to confirm that Apache can handle and process requests for PHP files on the path /var/www/<DOMAIN_NAME>/.

 Add the following text, which is valid PHP code, inside the file by typing i